 NPRegulars (NP Action Heroes)

-A subgroup of Friends of the Nature Preserve with a different roster each semester.
-If you really want to hone your skills with tools, take out your frustration on invasive plants, or just want to be active outside this is for you.
+If you really want to hone your skills with tools, take out your frustration on invasive plants, or want to be active outside, this is for you.
 Every semester, many join the ranks of the NP action heroes.
-This is for people who want to work outside every week (or at least most weeks) on a weekday (or days if you are that hardcore.) for usually about two hours.
-We will work in teams of two or more in invasive species removal, habitat enhancement, or general trail work.
+This is for people who want to work outside every week on a weekday for usually about two hours.
+We work in teams on invasive species removal, habitat enhancement, or general trail work.
 E-mail me if you are interested with weekday times you are free.

 Nature Preserve Guiding

-Get experience in public speaking, add to your resume, or just plain have fun leading
+Get experience in public speaking, add to your resume, or just have fun leading kids

-Homecoming and Family weekend tours, and miscellaneous group tours.
-All of which
+Preserve, Homecoming and Family weekend tours, and miscellaneous group tours.
+We're

-need enthusiastic guides showing their love of nature.
-I will train anyone who wants
+looking for enthusiastic guides to show their love of nature.
+I train anyone who wants

 to participate, so you won’t be out there feeling like you have nothing to say.
-But,
+You

 If you want to do some guiding, e-mail firstname.lastname@example.org with a schedule of times you are free since most of the school groups come during the weekday mornings.

-There are various odd jobs that anyone can take on if you want to specialize in doing one thing, work independently, or commit time in a more sporadic fashion.
+There are various odd jobs that anyone can take on.
 Some examples are: